madanyc/workfront-learn.en/help/manage-work/approval-processes-and-milestone-paths/delegate-approvals.md

 ---
 title: Delegate approvals
-description: Learn how to delegate approvals for projects, tasks, issues, and timecards to another [!DNL  ] user.
+description: Learn how to delegate approvals for projects, tasks, issues, and timecards to another [!DNL  Workfront] user.
 activity: use
 feature: Work Management
 type: Tutorial